-Are you living your life to the fullest, enjoying moments as they occur or has your life become a drive-by experience?
-If you don’t have a healthy work-life balance, you’re not getting the most out of life.
+Are you living your life to the fullest, enjoying moments as they occur, or has your life become a drive-by experience?
+A healthy work-life balance is vital to living your best life.

-When we live our lives very fast-paced, on a tight schedule, moving from one step to the next, we lack work balance and often become so busy that we miss the enjoyment of important moments in our day.
-As we approach the end of the day, we may even experience moments of true fulfillment, but if we can’t recall key elements of our day, we are not living in the moment.
+If we live our lives very fast-paced, on a tight schedule, moving from one thing to the next, we lack work-life balance and often become so busy that we miss the little things that occur around us that bring us joy.
+As we approach the end of the day, we often do not recall critical elements of our day.

 “Be mindful that your life is not so busy that you stop appreciating what really matters.
 Somewhere in the ebb and flow, there must be time to reflect and practice gratitude” – Linda Marshall

 Drive-By Life Phenomena

 Several years ago, I coined the phrase “drive-by life phenomena” when writing my first book, Giving Back, How to Find Your Personal Joy and Make a Difference to Others.
 During that time, I lived a classic drive-by life: managing countless to-do lists of meetings and appointments at work, rarely checking in with my emotions, or savouring my interactions and accomplishments along the way.

-When we live this way and suddenly gaze in the rearview mirror, we realize all of these moments are a big blur.
-This behaviour robs us of living a full life with the people that matter most to us.
+When we live this way and suddenly gaze in the rearview mirror, we realize all these moments are a blur.
+This behaviour robs us of living a complete life with the people who matter most to us.
 It is so easy to develop a habit of simply going through everyday life motions without taking time to enjoy the journey.

 The Elusive Work-Life Balance